Flexera logo

 Snowflake CEO Sridhar Ramaswamy presenting the agentic enterprise keynote vision on stage - Snowflake Summit 2026

-Ramaswamy’s key message was that models alone give you zero competitive advantage.
-Why?
-Because your competitors can buy the same ones.
-It’s your proprietary data that actually creates value.
+Ramaswamy’s core argument: models alone give you zero competitive advantage because your competitors can buy the same ones.
+It’s your proprietary data that creates durable value.
+He then outlined four components he says every agentic enterprise needs:

 • Enterprise data and context, the base layer